Paradise Island, Bahamas

 - Are healthcare and health insurance expensive in Paradise Island?

-- What are the visa & residency requirements in Paradise Island?
+- What are emergency services like in Paradise Island?